 Since 1984, Osborne House has completed at Gadbrook Park more than 250,000 sq. ft. including the following occupiers: - Barclays Bank, The Hut Group, Roberts Bakery, Timberwise and Fifield Glyn Chartered Surveyors.
 Osborne House owns another 2.5 acres of land at Gadbrook Park ready for immediate development.

 In 1996 Osborne House purchased from Receivers Belasis Business Centre at Billingham, Teesside.
 It was a purpose-built service office complex of about 60,000 sq. ft on a 7.5-acre site.
 It housed about 70 companies, a bistro, a shop, and conference facilities.
-Osborne House sold Belasis Business Centre to Northern Office Investments Limited in 2003.
+There were considerable voids and areas of undeveloped land.

 In January 2000 Osborne House acquired the British Linen Shareholding and consequently Osborne Assets Ltd is now a wholly owned subsidiary.